-- A. It is unlawful for the owner or handler of any animal to allow such animal at any time to run at large.
+A. It is unlawful for the owner or handler of any animal to allow such animal at any time to run at large.
+Dogs shall be considered running at large when off the property of their owner or handler unless a leash or tether is affixed to the dog at one end and the owner or handler at the other end, unless in a designated off-leash area.
+The owner or handler of an animal shall be strictly liable for damages to persons or property committed by such animal, and shall hold the divisions harmless from said damages or injury.

-Dogs shall be considered running at large when off the property of their owner or handler unless a leash or tether is affixed to the dog at one end and the owner or handler at the other end capable of handling such dog or dogs, unless in a designated off-leash area.
-The owner or handler of an animal shall be strictly liable for damages to persons or property committed by such animal, and shall hold the divisions harmless from said damages or injury. - B. A person guilty of allowing a dog running at large in violation of this section shall be subject to a civil notice of violation or a misdemeanor citation.
+B. A person guilty of allowing a dog running at large in violation of this section shall be subject to a civil notice of violation or a Class B misdemeanor citation.
 Each violation of this section shall be a separate offense.

 8.06.030 - Animal trespass.
-(Renumbered from 8.04.140)